What this checklist is optimizing for

 - Set a strict DM policy for every channel you enable.

-- Decide your remote access story early (SSH tunnel vs Tailscale).
-Avoid public exposure of the Control UI.
+- Decide your remote access story early (SSH tunnel vs tailnet vs reverse proxy).
+Avoid public exposure of the Control UI: /guides/openclaw-remote-dashboard-access-playbook

 - Add a scheduled backup of